pabloviquez/til/adobe/aep/IdentityStrategy.md

 - ✅ Created namespaces for each one of them.
 - ✅ Defined the rules for the identity linking rules graph.

-The next step is to define how does the data is put together in a single profile.
-This process that takes all data needs to follow a set of rules and policies.
-This is called **Merge Policies**.
+The next step is to define how data is put together in a single profile.
+The process that takes all this data needs to follow a set of rules and policies is called **Merge Policies**.

 > [!NOTE]
 > Merge policies are rules that help Adobe Experience Platform bring fragments of data, and combine them in a prioritized manner to create a Real-Time Customer Profile.